Granville Ferry

-Granville Ferry is a village in the Canadian province of Nova Scotia, located in Annapolis County.
+Granville Ferry is a community in the Canadian province of Nova Scotia, located in Annapolis County.
 Granville Ferry is located directly across the Annapolis River from Annapolis Royal, Nova Scotia.
 It was the northern terminus for ferries running across the river.
 Granville Ferry was a major shipbuilding centre in the Golden Age of Sail.
-The village was also home to the father of Bessie Hall, a notable female mariner in the 19th century.
+The community was also home to the father of Bessie Hall, a notable female mariner in the 19th century.
 The community is named after John Carteret, 2nd Earl Granville.
 Its population at the 2021 census was 152, an increase of 38.2% since 2016.